syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-azure-app-service-linux.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example of how to read and edit an Excel file in Azure App Service Linux in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/ASP.NET%20Core/Create%20Excel).
+A complete working example of how to read and edit an Excel file in Azure App Service on sLinux in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/ASP.NET%20Core/Create%20Excel).

 Click [here](https://www.syncfusion.com/document-processing/excel-framework/net-core) to explore the rich set of Syncfusion Excel library (XlsIO) features.